marksjit/azure-hybrid/README.md

 ## Secure Connectivity:

 + Implement Azure VPN Gateway to create a site-to-site VPN connection between your simulated on-premises environment (VNet) and your main Azure VNet.
 Verify the connection and ensure resources from one VNet can communicate with another, effectively simulating a hybrid environment.
-Implemented a peering connection between the two VNets to simulate a VNet-to-On-premise connection.
+For this lab, I implemented a peering connection between the two VNets.

 ## Resource Deployment